bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.9.5
+  - Improvements to teh NERSC Status component
+  - Add conditional visibility to some columns in Jobs table
+  - Add NERSC logo to header when deployed to SPIN
+  - Increase maximum allowed file size for uploadede PAEJ json files
 - 1.9.4
   - Add CI/CD GitHub action workflow to build docker images on push to main
   - Add validation function for SAXS data files